molgenis/molgenis-service-armadillo/docs/upgrade-3-4.md

 > We assume Ubuntu with systemd running.

 The upgrade from Armadillo v3.4 to 4.x is breaking as the profiles must be Rock only profiles.
+Additionally, when working with an armadillo 4 instance, researchers should update their `DSMolgenisArmadillo` to 2.0.5 (this version is compatible with armadillo 3 as well).

 ## 1. Check your profile types